What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 I’ve explored this topic before in a few blog posts:

-People who are new to BaZi or people who get a reading for the first time find it a bit harder to appreciate the notion of what 10-Year Phases (大运) represent.
+People who are new to BaZi or get a reading for the first time find it a bit harder to appreciate the notion of what 10-Year Phases (大运) represent.
 To most people, it’s simply about “good luck” vs “bad luck”.

 I’ve said this before, but a bad 10-Year phase has to precede a good phase because that is simply nature’s law, but whether you come out of it better, stronger, or crumble and sink deeper is really up to your wisdom and fortitude.
-Just so we are clear, no one can teach or imbue into you what these qualities are and simply getting your chart read doesn’t mean you’ll suddenly become strong and wise.
-What I can say with absolute certainty is that not many people come out of challenging situations a better person, which is why their charts will not show that their 10-Year Phases are getting better.
+Just so we are clear, no one can teach or imbue into you what these qualities are, and simply getting your chart read doesn’t mean you’ll suddenly become strong and wise.
+I can say with absolute certainty that not many people come out of challenging situations a better person, which is why their charts will not show that their 10-Year Phases are improving.
 So many Category 4 chart-holders come back to me saying they regret not taking the reading seriously, and you’ll find some of these stories in my other posts, but please don’t be under the impression that these are just a handful of people.

 Not many people are wise enough to avoid an impending setback or calamity written in their charts; even fewer people come out of a bad situation or rough patch a better person.
-I’ve lost count of the number of people who sank deeper only to become more bitter, delusional, or give up on themselves.
+I’ve lost count of the people who sank deeper only to become more bitter, delusional, or give up on themselves.

 Do not be the one that is rotting.
 Do not let the rot spread.
 Take the filth with dignity and grow.